 Vegan Lentils Loaf with Maple Glaze

-Typically I will make 3 to 4 loafs, eating one right away and putting another in the fridge for later in the week.
+Typically I will make 3 to 4 loaves, eating one right away and putting another in the fridge for later in the week.
 The other two will go in the freezer to use later in the month.
-And it taste just as good as the first day you make it!
+And it tastes just as good as the first day you make it!

 The sauteéd veggies and spices give this loaf a ton of flavor, and when topped with the maple glaze sauce you get a vegetarian/vegan recipe that really rivals the real thing!
 And goes great with almost any side dish you can think of.
 My favorite is mashed potatoes and gravy, nothing really beats that.

 Here are some of my favorite side dishes that you can use to pair nicely with this Vegan Lentil Loaf.

 Like I mentioned before this vegan loaf is packed with veggies which really help give it texture and fullness with the protein and fiber-rich lentils.
 Not to mention how inexpensive lentil-based recipes are!
 And this maple glaze topping just adds a touch of sweetness, making it so good you’ll want to make it again and again.Print

 A plant-based alternative to traditional “meat” loaf recipe.
 This easy veggie filled vegetarian and vegan lentil loaf is even better than the classic meatloaf!

 - 2 carrots, diced